LPCC Scope of Practice · California 2026

 Related guides

 Scope-of-practice rules change — always verify the current LPCC scope and the couples/families requirement directly with the BBS at bbs.ca.gov and in the Business and Professions Code (§ 4999.20).
-The exact coursework units and supervised-hour requirement for the couples-and-families scope are set in BPC § 4999.20 and the BBS's LPCC application instructions; confirm the current figures there before relying on a number.
-This guide describes the requirement in general terms.
+The former additional-coursework and 500-hour requirement for the couples-and-families scope was repealed by AB 462, effective January 1, 2022; under current law no additional coursework or extra supervised hours are required to treat couples and families.
+Confirm the current scope in BPC § 4999.20.

 This guide is for informational purposes only and is not legal advice.
 Always verify requirements directly with the BBS at bbs.ca.gov.